Celebrating our 20th Anniversary

 GJEP and the Campaign met with Brazilian NGOs, Indigenous and Quilombola communities, and MST (Landless Workers Movement) members in order to learn, document and amplify the voices and concerns of rural communities who are on the front lines of resisting industrial eucalyptus plantations and their devastating social and ecological impacts.

-2. Expose and help stop the plans of corporations such as Suzano to develop GE eucalyptus or other GE tree plantations in Brazil, by supporting organizations and local and Indigenous communities on the ground, building the international campaign, and holding Suzano accountable for their actions.
+Exposed and helped build a campaign to stop the plans of corporations such as Suzano to develop GE eucalyptus or other GE tree plantations in Brazil, by supporting organizations and local and Indigenous communities on the ground, building the international campaign, and holding Suzano accountable for their actions.

-In the Quilombola and Indigenous communities, over and over we heard stories about land grabbing, the drying up of rivers and lakes due to the water-greedy eucalyptus plantations, the drift of agrotoxins into communities and onto their crops, surveillance by guards and drones intended to intimidate the communities to stop resisting, the loss of access to hunting and fishing as animal habitats are destroyed, and the migration of families into the cities because they can no longer support themselves in their traditional territories.
+Supported Quilombola and Indigenous communities who told us about their experiences with land grabbing, the drying up of rivers and lakes due to the water-greedy eucalyptus plantations, the drift of agrotoxins into communities and onto their crops, surveillance by guards and drones intended to intimidate the communities to stop resisting, the loss of access to hunting and fishing as animal habitats are destroyed, and the migration of families into the cities because they can no longer support themselves in their traditional territories.

 We then took these concerns to Brazil’s capital city, Brasilia, and presented them to several ministries.
 Josenea, a member of one of the Quilombola communities, accompanied us to testify directly about the impacts on her community.
 We met with the Environmental Caucus of Brazil’s Chamber of Deputies, and had meetings with representatives from the Ministry of the Environment, the Ministry of Indigenous Peoples, and the Ministry of Agrarian Development.
 We submitted a list of demands to these ministries, in both Portuguese and English.